Search Engine Optimisation (SEO)

 When working with digital marketing in general and search engine optimization in particular, it is important to start from a good digital business strategy.
 A good strategy needs clear conversion goals.
 For an e-retailer it can be a purchase of one or more products, for a service company it can be a notification of interest.

-Based on this strategy, the various elements that make up search engine optimisation are used to create successful digital marketing (see illustration of Search Engine Land).
+Based on this strategy, the various elements that make up search engine optimisation are used to create successful digital marketing (Illustration of Search Engine Land).

 How should I start?

 The first thing you should do is install Google Search Console.
-With this service, you will find out how Google sees the website and report potential problems.
-Here you can also submit sitemaps and thus get Google to index the website faster.
+With this service, you will discover how Google perceives your website and identify potential issues.
+Here, you can also submit sitemaps and thus help Google index your website faster.

 Here are tips on things you can do:

-- Make sure that the information structure in the form of sitemaps, internal link structure, menus and 404s looks as desired.
-Make sure that 404 pages, pages that cannot be found, are removed and redirected to working pages.
-In the form of XML sitemaps and HTTP response codes.
+- Ensure that the information structure, as represented by sitemaps, internal link structure, menus, and 404 errors, appears as desired.
+Ensure that 404 pages, which cannot be found, are removed and redirected to working pages, using XML sitemaps and HTTP response codes.

 - Does the indexing of your website take place, does the website get indexed in search engines such as Google and Bing in a good way?
 The Google index means the information that Google saves about all websites.